$1,189,191Average Value$648Average Price per Sq Ft6Homes For Sale

 Distance to Boston and Greater Boston communities

 Interstate 93 is east of the community, providing access to Boston and the Boston Logan International Airport, both of which are less than 10 miles away.
 Neighboring towns such as Cambridge, Belmont and Medford sit adjacent to Somerville, and all can be reached via local roads.
-The T is also available at Medford/Tufts and Davis stations; both are about 1 mile away from the neighborhood.
-MBTA bus stops also dot the neighborhood, and cyclists can utilize the Alewife Greenway Bike Path to commute to nearby communities.
+Massachusetts Bay Transportation Authority (MBTA) buses run in the area, and it's about a mile to MBTA's Medford/Tufts and Davis stations for subway service on the T. Cyclists can utilize the Alewife Greenway Bike Path to commute to nearby communities.
 Cambridge Health Alliance Somerville is right in the city.

 Residents of West Somerville offers commuters multiple bus stops.